jart/blink/README.md

 ## Compiling and Running Programs under Blink

-Blink is picky about which Linux executables it'll emulate.
-For example, right now only static binaries are supported.
-In other cases, the host system page size may cause problems.
-For example, Apple M1 has a system page size of 16kb, and WASM's page size is 64kb.
-On those platforms, you may encounter an error like this:
+Blink can be picky about which Linux executables it'll execute.
+For example the host system page size may cause problems on non-Linux platforms like Apple M1 (16kb) and Cygwin (64kb).
+On such platforms, you may encounter an error like this:

 ```
 I2023-01-06T18:12:51.007788:blink/loader.c:91:47550 p_vaddr p_offset skew unequal w.r.t. host page size
 ```

-In this case, you can disable the linear memory optimization (using the `-m` flag) but that'll slow down performance.
-Another option is simply recompiling your executable so that its ELF program headers will work on systems with a larger page size.
+The simplest way to solve that is by disabling the linear memory optimization (using the `blink -m` flag) but that'll slow down performance.
+Another option is to try recompiling your executable so that its ELF program headers will work on systems with a larger page size.
 You can do that using these GCC flags:

 ```
 gcc -static -Wl,-z,common-page-size=65536,-z,max-page-size=65536 ...